The top things to do in Cape Town during the day, at night, on sunny and rainy days!

-The main airport of the city, Cape Town International Airport (code: CPT), is 22km from the city center and has a good structure.
+The main airport of the city, Cape Town International Airport (code: CPT), is 22km from the city center and it has a good structure.

 Besides being a super colorful and cheerful city, Cape Town brings together nature, many tourist attractions, culture, wineries and a super diverse gastronomy.

-It is almost always sunny and the city is very popular for those who wants to learn English, to do an exchange program or volunteer work.
+It is almost always sunny and the city is very popular for those who want to learn English, to do an exchange program or volunteer work.
 Ah, and it is also popular for honeymooners!

 In addition, it is where Table Mountain is located, one of the 7 new Natural Wonders of the World and, for animal lovers, you may also dive with sharks or go whale watching.

-Cape Town follows the pattern of the southern hemisphere:
+Cape Town follows the pattern of the southern hemisphere.

 As it is a city full of beaches and natural attractions, it is most popular during summer, but bear in mind that the sea is cold and the wind keeps blowing all year round, which can give a feeling of a much lower temperature.